Caileannn/Webiste_2023/README.md

 ## How to create a webpage

-To create a webpage, create a new .md file with the metadata structure
+To create a webpage, create a new .md file with the metadata structure in the ```/markdown``` directory.

 ```
 ---